 in Sororities

-TCU combines high participation with a real campus — over 11,000 undergrads, D1 football, and a Fort Worth location with actual city energy.
+TCU combines high participation with real scale — over 11,000 undergrads, D1 football, and a Fort Worth location with actual city energy.
 Over half of women are in sororities, and nearly half of men are in fraternities.
-One of the strongest combinations of scale and participation in the data.
+One of the strongest combinations of size and participation in the data.

 Wake Forest University (Winston-Salem, NC)